oliver0616/SENG6245_Library_System/README.md

 Postgresql <br />

 ## Require Packages
-1. Please download and install npm package manager first (https://www.npmjs.com/get-npm).
-The npm will also include the nodejs with it.
+1. Please download and install npm package manager (https://www.npmjs.com/get-npm).
+It also contains nodejs.
 2. Download the postgresql and install the PgAdmin with it (https://www.postgresql.org/download/).
 3. The rest of the packages would be download through npm, so just follow the setup the application section.